The Best Christmas Gift Ideas for an Economist

 1. Buy an Economics Bestseller: Empathy Economics or Disorder

 There is a rich history of books published about economics and by economists.
-Two economics bestsellers from 2022 that you might consider are Empathy Economics and Disorder: Hard Times in the 21st Century.
+Two economics bestsellers that you might consider are Empathy Economics and Disorder: Hard Times in the 21st Century.
 The first is a biography of Janet Yellen, the first female secretary of the US Treasury and the first female chair of the US Federal Reserve.

 In the second book, political economist Helen Thompson examines how energy economics and historic politics come together to affect the challenges facing western democracies today.